jackgray/narc_arch/docs/source/forms.rst

 -   No built-in audit trailing, but there are potential workarounds for implementing that..
 -   Mature, but not as industry standard as MS Access or SQL.
-The learning curve should be low
+The learning curve should be low for this product to be a viable solution.

 Redcap
 --------